 Dr. Gary Bouck

-Dr. Bouck graduated as a veterinarian (Doctor of Veterinary Medicine) from the University of Guelph in 1991.
+Dr. Bouck graduated from the University of Guelph in 1991.
 In 1992, he completed an internship in Small Animal Medicine and Surgery at Darien Animal Hospital in Connecticut.
-He then returned to Guelph for a Residency in Small Animal Surgery, and he completed his residency and graduate degree (Doctor of Veterinary Science) in 1995.
-During his graduate studies, he pursued research in canine elbow conditions.
-In 1996, he became a Diplomate of the American College of Veterinary Surgeons (ACVS).
-Dr. Bouck established the veterinary surgery referral practice in London in 1996.
+He then returned to Guelph for a Residency in Small Animal Surgery which he completed along with his graduate degree (Doctor of Veterinary Science) in 1995.
+During his graduate studies, Dr. Bouck pursued research in canine elbow conditions.
+In 1996, he became a Diplomate of the American College of Veterinary Surgeons (ACVS) and established the veterinary surgery referral practice in London.
 His focus since then has been on earning the confidence of referral veterinarians through good communications and excellent patient care.
 Dr. Bouck has special interest in orthopedic surgery including fracture repair and joint procedures, but enjoys the challenges in all aspects of canine and feline surgery.
-Personally, Dr. Bouck enjoys family time with his wife and two daughters.
-He is an accomplished sea kayaker and also enjoys wilderness camping, cycling and snowboarding.
+Personally, Dr. Bouck leads a busy family life with his wife and two daughters.
+He is an accomplished sea kayaker and also enjoys cycling, snowboarding and photography.
 His extended pet family includes his dogs Max and Karma.

 Dr. Adam Ogilvie